HngNg/image-transmission-using-bpg-ldpc/README.md

 The files drive.py and sample1.py are codes for calling the BPG encoder + LDPC encoding, channel transmission + LDPC decoding + BPG decoding for a single image.
 The files show_bpg_numpy.py and bpgdec_by_psnr.py are for all images in a folder.

-Perform the operations of fully automatic PG encoder call + LDPC encoding, channel transmission + LDPC decoding + BPG decoding.
+Perform the operations of fully automatic BPG encoder call + LDPC encoding, channel transmission + LDPC decoding + BPG decoding.
 After running bpgdec_by_psnr.py, the calculated average psnr value will be displayed.

 ldpc channel coding is very abstract.
 The text message source I used at the beginning found that the effect was not good.
 Later I found that n=50 k=22 is probably a more reasonable range.
 Both the decoding time and the final result are relatively good.
 Here It feels like the optimized selection can be made as an undergraduate program.